Freddie Oversteegen

-Freddie Nanda Dekker-Oversteegen (6 September 1925 – 5 September 2018) was a Dutch resistance member during the occupation of the Netherlands in World War II.
+Freddie Nanda Dekker-Oversteegen (6 September 1925 – 5 September 2018) was a member of the Dutch resistance during the German occupation of the Netherlands in World War II.

 Early life

-Freddie Oversteegen was born 6 September 1925 in the village of Schoten, Netherlands.
+Freddie Oversteegen was born on 6 September 1925 in the village of Schoten, Netherlands.

 She had an older sister, Truus Menger-Oversteegen.

 She and her family lived on a barge.

-Before the war, the Oversteegen family harbored people from Lithuania in the hold of their ship, hidden.
+Before the war started in the Netherlands, the Oversteegen family hid people from Lithuania in the hold of their ship.